nwoyto/sec-filings-project/README.md

 The core idea is to transform unstructured SEC filing documents into a searchable knowledge base.
 By embedding chunks of these filings into a vector space, we can perform semantic searches to retrieve relevant information, which an AI agent then uses to answer complex financial queries and perform calculations.

-This challenge was deliberately under-specified to evaluate the approach to ambiguity, architectural decisions, and balancing tradeoffs.
 The primary objectives were to:
 - Preprocess and chunk raw SEC filing documents into meaningful units.
 - Generate semantic embeddings using OpenAI's text-embedding-3-small model.
 - Upload these embeddings to a pre-configured Pinecone vector database, including useful metadata.